7th Infantry Division (Vietnam): Vietnam War

 The Division was formed on 13 June 1966 in the Mekong Delta region from the 52nd, 141st and 165th Regiments.

+Shortly after midnight on 7 August 1967 the Division's 165th Regiment attacked Tonle Cham Camp.
+Gunships guided by illuminating shells stopped the first wave of sappers, but a second assault penetrated the southern perimeter.
+Many of the defenders in that sector surrendered, only to be executed by their captors.
+A similar fate might have befallen the others had the camp's ammunition bunker not detonated.
+The explosion caused heavy casualties on both sides and forced most of the PAVN to flee.
+Although the PAVN assaulted the camp twice more that night, they had lost their momentum, and the defenders held.
+In the end the garrison lost 26 men killed and 87 wounded.
+A search of the area around the camp turned up 152 PAVN dead and 60 weapons.

 On 24 November 1967 while the United States Army was conducting Operation Shenandoah II the Division attempted to close Highway 13 sending the 2nd Battalion, 165th Regiment to attack a U.S. night defensive position on the shoulder of Highway 13 12 km south of An Lộc.
-The attack was repulsed with the PAVN leaving 57 dead, U.S. losses were 4 dead.
+The attack was repulsed with the PAVN leaving 57 dead, U.S. losses were four dead.
 On 3 December the 1st Battalion, 141st Regiment attacked another U.S. night defensive position 3 km to the south.
 This time the PAVN succeeding in penetrating the perimeter before again being forced back by defensive fire, air and artillery strikes.
-PAVN losses were 27 killed, while U.S. losses were 7 killed.
+PAVN losses were 27 killed, while U.S. losses were seven killed.
 On 10 December the Division attacked Firebase Caisson VI 6 km south of An Lộc losing 143 killed while killing only one U.S.

 From 12 May to 6 June 1968 the Division's 141st and 165th Regiments fought 1st Australian Task Force units in the Battle of Coral–Balmoral losing 267 killed and 11 captured for Australian losses of 25 killed.

 In mid-March 1969 the Division was operating in the Michelin Rubber Plantation where it came under attack from the 11th Armored Cavalry Regiment in Operation Atlas Wedge losing 335 killed for U.S. losses of seven killed.

 In March 1970 the 209th Regiment engaged the U.S. 2nd Squadron, 11th Armored Cavalry Regiment near Lộc Ninh, U.S. units claimed a body count of over 200 killed.